vcabral19/trading-spark-assignment/README.md

 # Trading Data Spark Assignment

 ### Note
-I've setup pyspark==3.5.1 instead of pyspark==2.3.0 as suggested in the requirements.txt just because **2.3.0 instalation is broken on poetry**.
-As it would be more convenient to me to use poetry to setting up the project structure and development environment I've upgraded the version to the most up to date.
+I've used pyspark==3.5.1 instead of pyspark==2.3.0 as suggested in the requirements.txt just because **2.3.0 installation is broken on poetry**.
+As it would be more convenient for me to use poetry to set up the project structure and development environment I've decided to upgrade it so I would not need to work on any crazy workarounds.
 The code should run ok in pyspark==2.3.0 anyway as I'm using no newly introduced features.

-Poetry also isolates the environment to you can install this version without fear of interfering in your setup.
+Poetry also isolates the environment so you can install this version without fear of interfering with your own setup.

 ## How to install

 [**Install Poetry**](https://python-poetry.org/docs/)
-Strongly recommend to use pipx to do it!
+I Strongly recommend using pipx to do it!

 and then: